Thank you ESFS

 Finally, it must be said that this award really goes to the efforts of quite a large number of good SFnal folk and not just SF2 Concatenation's core team or even the broader principal team but also those others who provide us with: book reviews including non-fiction, news (from numerous countries) and articles as well as our Nature 'Futures' short story authors.
 Over our quarter century there have been many contributors, too many to list here but to give you an idea these are those who contributed last year (2011).
 This award is really theirs and not the website's which, truth be told, is just a binary assemblage of '0's and '1's moving through cyberspace.
 Meanwhile as we enter our second quarter-century, though we cannot guarantee reaching the half-century mark, the encouragement given us – not least by this award – means that we do hope to carry on for a few more years yet...

-*Zagreb 2012 was the 35th Eurocon if the Riga convention held in 1985 (former USSR, now Latvia) is included.
+*Zagreb 2012 was the 35th Eurocon if the Riga convention, that was voted for by ESFS and due to be held in 1985 (former USSR, now Latvia) but cancelled, is included.
 Some Eurocon lists omit this convention.